-New Jersey Traffic Ticket Attorney
+Bergen County, NJ Traffic Ticket Attorney

 Serving NJ clients charged with traffic violations

-The Law Offices of Richard E. Novak, LLC has over 25 years of experience fighting for the rights of clients facing municipal violations.
+Located in Englewood, NJ the Law Offices of Richard E. Novak, LLC has over 25 years of experience fighting for the rights of clients facing municipal violations.
 If you are issued a traffic ticket or charged with a more serious offense, you need an attorney that has the experience and skill to explore every avenue of defense to help you avoid the consequences of your situation.
 We handle all traffic violations, including speeding, cell phone violations, reckless driving, and driving without a license.
 During our consultation, we will assess your situation, explore your options, and ardently represent your interests.
 If you need quality legal support, contact The Law Offices of Richard E. Novak, LLC.

 Speeding violations come with various fines and penalties.
 Law enforcement in New Jersey actively pursues drivers who unlawfully break the speed limit, issuing tickets to reflect these infractions.
 If you are issued a speeding ticket in the state of New Jersey, you have a lot to consider.
 You could face a ticket with points between 2 and 5 points, depending on your violation.